costinchelu/DOCS/Java Elements/Java Basics.md

 **LOCAL VARIABLES**   ->   <u>Java does not initialize local variables with any default value</u> (will be null by default)

 ## Reflection, introspection

 The name reflection is used to modify (describe) code which is able to inspect other code in the same system (or itself).

 > The ability to inspect the code in the system and see object types is not reflection, but rather Type Introspection.
 Reflection is then the ability to make modifications at runtime by making use of introspection.
 The distinction is necessary here as some languages support introspection, but do not support reflection.
-One such example is C++
+One such example is C++.

 For example, say you have an object of an unknown type in Java, and you would like to call a 'doSomething' method on it if one exists.
 Java's static typing system isn't really designed to support this unless the object conforms to a known interface, but using reflection, your code can look at the object and find out if it has a method called 'doSomething' and then call it if you want to.